 That striking, love-or-hate design hides an impressively complete SUV, however.
 We like its sophisticated air for something that's still decent enough value, particularly inside where it has an upmarket yet spacious and practical cabin.

-The Hyundai Tucson PHEV uses the same 1.6-litre turbo petrol engine and electric motor combo as the bigger, heavier Sorento.
-That 265PS is enough to make it feel reasonably potent, plus officially, you'll get over 200mpg and an electric range of 38 miles.
+The Hyundai Tucson PHEV uses the same 1.6-litre turbo petrol engine and electric motor combo as the bigger, heavier Kia Sorento.
+Originally, its 265PS made it feel reasonably potent, plus officially, it achieved over 200mpg and an electric range of 38 miles.
+The powertrain was later fettle to delver a more modest 252PS, but electric range and fuel economy were increased to 43 miles and 280mpg, respectively.

 9. Kia Sportage PHEV